Workspaces

 ## What this guide covers

-Create isolated environments for different brands, clients, or teams — each with its own subscribers, campaigns, forms, and permissions.
+Create separate environments for different brands, clients, or teams.
+Each workspace has its own Subscribers, campaigns, forms, and permissions.

 ## Sections